mickfuzz/dyne_docs/src/terminal/docs/20-useful-customizations.md

 second line asks the shell to display the value of x.
-Note that we put the dollar sign in front of the variable name when we want to see its value, but we [never]{.underline} use the dollar sign when assigning the value.\
+Note that we put the dollar sign in front of the variable name when we want to see its value, but we [never]{.underline} use the dollar sign when assigning the value.

-So anything starting with a dollar sign (\$) is interpreted by the shell as a variable.
+So anything starting with a dollar sign ($) is interpreted by the shell as a variable.
 One variable sneaked into an earlier section on exit
-status: you saw that **\$?** contains the exit status of the previous command.
+status: you saw that **$?** contains the exit status of the previous command.

 Now, what kind of useful things can we do with variables?
 A common use is to save typing.
-Say that the files for the project you\'re working on all week are located in a directory called */home/jsmith/projects/foo/confoobulator*.
+Say that the files for the project you're working on all week are located in a directory called */home/jsmith/projects/foo/confoobulator*.
 */home/jsmith/projects/foo/confoobulator* is a lot to type, but you can